microsoft/vso-extension-tools/README.md

         "manifestGlobs": string|string[];

         /**
-         * Provides a way to conveniently override the publisher to the specified value */
+         * Provides a way to silently override any values in the manifest.
+Useful, for example,
-        "publisher": string;
+         * if you want to publish your changes under a different publisher without changing the
+         * extension manifest JSON.
+         *
+         * The value of this property is treated just like any other partial manifest, except
+         * that it is given highest priority.
+         */
+        "overrides": Object;
     }

     /**